web3-storage/web3.storage/packages/api/README.md

 ## S3 Setup

-We use [S3](https://aws.amazon.com/s3/) for backup storage.
-For production an accounton AWS needs to be created.
+We use [S3](https://aws.amazon.com/s3/) for backup and disaster recovery.
+For production an account on AWS needs to be created.